arnoudcommandeur/Escaperoom/README.md

 This website is part of the ConsenSys Bootcamp 2020.

-This is an Ethereum based reward program for Escape Room lovers: Finish the Escape Room within the specified time and earn your own ERC1155 collectable.
+This is an Ethereum based reward program for Escape Room lovers: Finish the Escape Room within the specified time and you will earn your own ERC1155 collectable.

-The goal of this website is to have escape visitors collect ERC1155 compatible tokens.
-The token are given away by the Escape Room admin after a visitor syccesfully completes the Escape Room.
+The goal of this website is to have escape room visitors collect ERC1155 compatible tokens.
+The tokens are given away by the Escape Room admin after a visitor succesfully completes the Escape Room.

-After finishing the Escape Room, the visitor must show a QRCode to the Escape Room admin to start a token transfer.
+After finishing the Escape Room, the visitor must show his QRCode which contains his Ethereum address to the Escape Room admin to start a token transfer.
 After the token transfer has happened an event is sent to the visitor which is used to update the UI.

-Although this website is specific for Escapae Rooms, the general idea of rewarding and collecting tokens can be reused to build a range of other solutions.
+Although this website is specific for Escape Rooms, the general idea of rewarding and collecting tokens can be reused to build a wide range of other solutions.

 ## How to use this website?

 Step 1: Make sure you have installed all the tools described in the section [Prerequisites](#Prerequisites)

-Step 2: Follow instructions described [Getting started](#Getting-started)
+Step 2: Follow the instructions described in [Getting started](#Getting-started)

 Step 3: Start the website on your computer.
-A detailed how-to-use movie can be found on Youtube (watch the video right here)
+A detailed how-to-use video can be found on YouTube (watch the video right here)

 ## Directory structure

 The project contains the following directories:

-- .vs-code - This folder contains Visual Studio task definitions
+- .vs-code - This folder contains Visual Studio task definitions (not used)
-- build/contracts - This folder contains the output of compiled contracts (default Truffle folder) contracts - This folder contains the Collectable.sol contract and the defailt Migrations.sol contract which is used by Truffle migration script
+- build/contracts - This folder contains the output of the compiled solidity contracts (default Truffle folder) contracts - This folder contains the Collectable.sol contract and the default Migrations.sol contract which is used by Truffle migration script
 - helpers - Command line utilities (for development only)
-- migrations - Default truffle folder which handle deployment of contracts, inclusing post deployment actions
+- migrations - Default truffle folder which handles the deployment of contracts, including post deployment actions
-- node_modules - Folder which contains the OpenZeppeling default contracts
+- node_modules - Folder which contains the OpenZeppeling default contracts and lite-server
 - src - Folder that contains the UI
 - test - Default Truffle folder which contains the smart contract tests